 Globus is a powerful and easy to use file transfer service for transferring files virtually anywhere.
 It works within ITaP's various research storage systems; it connects between ITaP and remote research sites running Globus; and it connects research systems to personal systems.
 Easily share data with collaborators around the world, with dropbox-like simplicity!

-For Scratch Space, each cluster is assigned a default Lustre parallel filesystem.
-The Lustre filesystems provide work-area storage optimized for a wide variety of job types, and are designed to perform well with data-itensive computations, while scaling well to large numbers of simultaneous connections.
+Each cluster is assigned a default Lustre or GPFS parallel scratch filesystem.
+The parallel filesystems provide work-area storage optimized for a wide variety of job types, and are designed to perform well with data-intensive computations, while scaling well to large numbers of simultaneous connections.